mallen13/walker-tkd/README.md

 The project forced me to consider good architecture and modulization as the codebase grew bigger.
 Additionally, I extensively had to research the Square API as documentation was rather difficult to understand and real-world examles were limited.
 Other new packages/libraries had to be learned such as node-fetch (to allow fetch), node-mailer (for email), rate-limit (to slow-down malicous intent), and uuid (to generate a uuid for posting to Square).

 ## Roadmap
-Future additions to the project are planned down the road.
-The client would like to consider a full blog-management application, and an online check-in form.
-As time allows, the store page could be expanded to accept other forms of payment and include Square o-auth.
+Future additions to the project are being considered for down the road.
+Such options include a blog CMS, and an online check-in form.
+Further, as time allows, the store page could be expanded to accept other forms of payment and include Square o-auth.